mon95/centerpoint-maps/README.md

 For more details refer to our [project report](https://github.com/mon95/centerpoint-maps/blob/master/ACV_Project_FinalReport.pdf)

+*Note: This repo has been moved (partially) from our internal private repository to serve as documentation.
+For more info, please reach out over email.*

 Below is the README for the original CenterPoint project.
 Please refer to the [original centerpoint repository](https://github.com/tianweiy/CenterPoint) for any details!

 # Center-based 3D Object Detection and Tracking